1jour1vin

 Wine rated (2019 guide) 91/100

-A supple, slender, and harmonious style for this classic Lirac with pleasant black fruit and a hint of pepper.
-It is ripe, with good acidity and well-controlled tannins.
-Decent length too—not particularly complex, but successful for this vintage.
+This classic Lirac has a supple, elegant, and harmonious style, with pleasant black fruit notes and a hint of pepper.
+It is ripe, with good acidity and well-integrated tannins.
+It also has decent length—not particularly complex, but a successful wine for this vintage.
 Organic, hand-harvested, fermented and aged in stainless steel.

 Hachette Wine Guide